 Q: Does having more CPU cores improve performance?

 A: In most situations, having more CPU cores should give you better performance.
 With that said, relatively modest projects will likely be just fine with an 8 or even lower core count CPU, but depending on the complexity of your project and the latency you require, you may want to upgrade to a 10, 14, or even 18 core CPU.

 Q: How much system RAM do I need?

 A: Like the number of CPU cores, this depends on your project complexity including the number of samples, plug-ins, effects, virtual instruments, and a host of other factors.
-Most users will be fine with 32GB of RAM, but some with especially complex projects may have a need for 64GB, 128GB, or even more system RAM.
+Most users will be fine with 32GB of RAM, but some with especially complex projects may have a need for 64GB or even 128GB of system RAM.